isovector/draconian-results/pho.md

 until April 19 at 11:59 pm.

 -   Outdoor patio seating and take-out or delivery is allowed
+-   Breweries, wineries and tasting rooms can operate outdoor patios
+-   Liquor may only be served on a patio if people are seated

 In order to limit the spread of COVID-19, people should only be dining at restaurants with their household.
 For people who live alone, this